Stages of the tender process

 At selection stage bidders are requested to provide information online within a set timescale.
 This gathers information about your business to ensure you meet minimum requirements to allow the buyer to ensure that your organisation is able to provide its requirements and to either progress your tender submission for full evaluation or to shortlist for the Invitation to tender stage (ITT).

 Supporting information on company finances and relevant experience / references and insurance information may all be sought at this stage.
+There are two complementary documents that formalise the standards of ethical behaviour we expect from our suppliers.
+The council's Ethical Procurement Statement and Supplier Code of Conduct can be viewed on the Surrey County Council website.

 Evaluation of selection Stage / PQQ